 We are planning to have a minimum of ten to twenty thousand customers on a monthly basis, mostly college students.
 Moreover, we are planning to go for a small number and then gradually expand our customer base.

 9. Is the business model based on self-sufficiency or profit-making?

 We are planning to collaborate with interested organizations like NGOs but we don’t plan to depend on them.
-We will work with them for donation to rural areas.
+We will work with them for donations to rural areas.
 Basically, we will sell our products at a marginal profit and the profit will be used to fund donations to rural areas of Nepal.

 10. What are the key needs of your company?
-What is the future plan with your company?

 The major needs will be human resources, finance, and marketing for our product and brand.

 11. What is the future plan for your company?

 We plan to reach and expand our business across Nepal.
 In addition to this, in the long term, we are planning to reach out to the remote places of Nepal as donors rather than as sellers.

 Along with this, we plan to own the machines and equipment that will be used in the process of upcycling, recycling and redesigning old clothes.